thejohnhoffer/ubuntu_packer/README.md

 After _Downloading or copying ISO_, _Download progress: 100%_, _Executing custom VBoxManage commands..._, _Starting the virtual machine..._, _Waiting 10s for boot..._, and _Typing the boot command..._, you will see __Waiting for SSH to become available__ for roughly ten minutes while packer installs Ubuntu in the new VM.

-Once you see the final message, __Build 'virtualbox-iso' finished__, you can start up the machine and connect to it with SSH.
+Once you see the final message, __Build 'virtualbox-iso' finished__, power up the machine and connect to it with SSH.

 ```bash
 VBoxHeadless --startvm butterfly0 &